 The Legend of the Fairy Stones is the recipient of a 2020 Excellence-in-Craft Award for Outstanding Book from the Virginia Outdoor Writers Association, as well as a 2019 Purple Dragonfly Book Award for Best Interior Design from Story Monsters LLC.

-Kelly Anne White is an author, editor, and artist by profession.
 The Legend of the Fairy Stones (sample page, above) is digitally collaged from an astounding mixed bag of nearly 200 beautiful artworks Kelly curated from the public domain.
-The illustration pictured left is an original color-by-symbols drawing from The Bible Adventure Book of Scavenger Hunts by Kelly Anne White.
+The illustration pictured left is an original color-by-symbols drawing from The Bible Adventure Book of Scavenger Hunts.

-Kelly Anne White has edited hundreds of books in nearly every genre.
+Kelly has edited hundreds of books in nearly every genre.
 She was a national magazine editor for fifteen years, and has worked as a book editor for HarperCollins, Kirkus Editorial, Christian Editor Connection, Guideposts Books, Callisto Media, and others.
 This is a mere handful of favorites in Kelly's editing portfolio:

 Dear Prudence: The Story Behind the Song

 by Prudence Farrow Bruns